Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Conclusions

-The DVM is a magnetic space group ( MSG ) \cite{pq1} symmetry-based approach which, in principle, can be used to classify all the possible phases and phase transitions.
-But the question if a particular phase will be stable or not as a ground state depends on the specific values of all the possible parameters in the EBHM in Eqn.\ref{boson}, so it can only be addressed by a microscopic approach such as Quantum Monte-Carlo (QMC) simulations.
-The DVM can guide the QMC to search for particular phases and phase transitions in a specific model.
+The DVM developed in \cite{pq1,five,univ,tri} and pushed further in this paper is a magnetic space group ( MSG ) symmetry-based approach which, in principle, can be used to classify all the possible phases and phase transitions.
+But if a particular phase identified by the DVM will become a stable ground state or not depends on the specific values of all the possible parameters in the EBHM in Eqn.\ref{boson}.
+This kind of question can only be addressed by a microscopic approach such as Quantum Monte-Carlo (QMC) simulations on a specific Hamiltonian.
+The DVM can guide the QMC to search for particular phases and phase transitions in a specific microscopic model.
 Finite size scalings in QMC in a microscopic model can be used to confirm the phases and the universality classes of phase transitions discovered by the DVM.
-The two methods are complementary to each other and both are needed to completely understand phases and phase transitions in Eqn.\ref{boson}.
+The two methods are complementary to each other.
+Both methods have their own advantages and shortcomings.
+The combination of both methods are needed to completely understand quantum phases and phase transitions in the EBHM Eqn.\ref{boson}.